Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 Pros:

-- Infographic templates are genuinely strong and varied
+- Infographic templates are genuinely varied and strong

-- Clean interface that non-designers pick up quickly
+- Clean interface that non-designers can learn quickly

 - PDF export quality is solid for printed reports

-- More focused than Canva, which helps beginners avoid option paralysis
+- More focused than Canva, which helps beginners avoid getting overwhelmed

 Cons: